vosbek/jmeter-ai-bedrock/README.md

 - "How can I optimize @this?"
 - "What are the best practices for @this?"

-The AI will analyze the selected element and provide tailored information and advice.
+Feather Wand will analyze the selected element and provide tailored information and advice.